gavD/ez-payroller/README.md

 Coding standards
 ----------------

-The coding standard for this project is (PSR2)[http://www.php-fig.org/].
+The coding standard for this project is [PSR2](http://www.php-fig.org/).
-The PMD rules applied are in the build directory and are as (defined by Sebastian Bergmann)[http://jenkins-php.org/].
+The PMD rules applied are in the build directory and are as [defined by Sebastian Bergmann](http://jenkins-php.org/).

 Libraries used
 --------------

-* (Carbon)[https://github.com/briannesbitt/Carbon] has been used for date handling.
+* [Carbon](https://github.com/briannesbitt/Carbon) has been used for date handling.
 This library abstracts away the slightly sketchy PHP date implementation.
 This library has a good reputation and is well written with an extensive battery of tests so I've been confident enough to rely upon it rather than reinvent the wheel.